 Periodically over the last year, we have introduced exhibit themes that highlight the elements of art, which are line, shape, space, texture, value, form and color.
 In turn, we have arrived at color.
 The hue, saturation and intensity of color determine its overall feel or impact.
-Here we ask artists to focus on the power and significance of color in their imagery.
-Will it be bold or subtle?
-Warm or cool?
-Calming or exciting?
-Use color to speak volumes!
+Here we asked artists to focus on the power and significance of color in their imagery.
+It may be bold or subtle, warm or cool, calming or exciting.
+Color can speak volumes!

 “Color is a power which directly influences the soul.” ― Wassily Kandinsky

 Juror's Statement It was such a privilege to be able to judge “Brilliant Color” at the lovely St. Charles gallery Framations Custom Framing and Art Gallery.
 Color has always been my passion.
 Both in the focus of my teaching, and as the focus of my personal work.
 I have always been fascinated with it, and found there is a continuous discovery of its many elements as one’s art perspectives mature.
 The addition of color in any work is the emotional component.
 It can be mutable and changeable, and it can act as the mirror reflecting the viewer’s personal experiences.